minprog/app-studio/info/10 Syllabus.md

 Exercises teach you the basics of programming iOS or Android.
 Earlier in the course, the exercises focus on learning a new programming language and reinforcing your knowledge of object-oriented design.
 Later, emphasis shifts to more complex parts of the programming platform, allowing you to make more interesting applications.

 You can earn points for completing exercises.
-You should demonstrate your finished exercises to one of the staff during office hours on or before the deadline.
+You should demonstrate your finished exercises to one of the staff during office hours, on or before the deadline.

 ### Projects